ruby-openid/masq/README.md

 See: https://discuss.rubyonrails.org/t/cve-2022-32224-possible-rce-escalation-bug-with-serialized-columns-in-active-record/81017

-The patch (Rails v5.2.8.1) causes an error with `masq` v0.3.4 (... actually it doesn't work at all on Rails v5, but some forks have been fixed):
+The patch (Rails v5.2.8.1) causes an error with `masq` v0.3.4

 ```
 Psych::DisallowedClass: Tried to load unspecified class: ActiveSupport::HashWithIndifferentAccess